 Portfolio rebalancing means making changes in your existing funds/asset allocation so that it matches the recommended funds/asset allocation as per your goal plan.

 It involves redeeming money that is invested in old funds and re-investing them in the current fund recommendations as per your goal plan (we take into account the type of goal, risk level, and the duration of the goal that you have selected).

 In some cases, it may also involve redeeming some amount from equity funds and re-investing it in debt funds (or vice-versa) when your current asset allocation does not match the recommended asset allocation as per your goal plan.

-If you want to read in more detail on how it is done, click here.
+If you want to read in more detail about how it is done, click here.

 To understand why it's important to rebalance your portfolio, refer to this FAQ.